-(2) For each named executive officer other than Messrs.
-Van Dyke and Kallsen, under his or her employment agreement, if the named executive officer resigns for Good Reason or his or her employment is terminated without cause not in connection with a change of control, the named executive officer will be entitled to receive monthly severance payments equal to one-twelfth of his or her annual base salary for 12 months and continued associate health insurance coverage for 12 months.
-Payment of these severance benefits is subject to receive by the Company of a signed release and waiver of claims and satisfaction of other requirements, conditions, and limitations set forth in the employment agreement, including covenants regarding confidentiality, non-competition, non-piracy and non-solicitation.
+(2) For each NEO other than Messrs.
+Van Dyke and Kallsen, under his or her employment agreement, if the NEO resigns for Good Reason or his or her employment is terminated without cause not in connection with a change of control, the NEO will be entitled to receive monthly severance payments equal to one-twelfth of his or her annual base salary for 12 months and continued associate health insurance coverage for 12 months.
+Payment of these severance benefits is subject to receipt by the Company of a signed release and waiver of claims and satisfaction of other requirements, conditions, and limitations set forth in the employment agreement, including covenants regarding confidentiality, non-competition, non-piracy and non-solicitation.